jscari/swarmprocessing/README.md

 Clients and server are coded in Javascript.

 The computation are made in background by webworkers.
-The same method could be used by websites, cpu of their visitors could be used for ditributed computing without the noticing or degrading their experience on the website.
+The same method could be used by websites, cpu of their visitors would be used for ditributed computing without them noticing or degrading their experience on the website.